-TFL does not pay for long term care or custodial care as defined by assistance with activities of daily living such as bathing, dressing, feeding or supervision of the cognitively impaired.
-This type of care is not covered by TRICARE for Life regardless of the participant’s place of residence be that at home or in assisted living.
+TFL does not pay for long term care or custodial care as defined by assistance with the activities of daily living such as bathing, dressing, feeding or supervision of the cognitively impaired.
+This type of care is not covered by TRICARE for Life regardless of the participant’s place of residence, be that at home or in assisted living.

 Skilled Nursing Homes

 TFL will pay for skilled nursing care to an extent.
 Like Medicare, there must be a medical condition that was treated in a hospital for three consecutive days, and the senior must be admitted to a skilled nursing facility within 30 days following discharge from the hospital.
-Medicare has a 100-day limit on skilled nursing and TFL will be the primary payer after that 100-day limit, but will not cover the full amount.
+Medicare has a 100-day limit on skilled nursing, and TFL will be the primary payer after that 100-day limit, but it will not cover the full amount.
 TFL does not limit the number of days they will assist in covering the cost of skilled nursing facility care, given the care is medically necessary.
 Make note, pre-authorization is required.
-Co-payment from the insurance holder in the amount up to $250 / day should be expected.
+A co-payment from the insurance holder in the amount up to $250 / day should be expected.

 Home Health Care

-For persons confined to their homes, who are unable to visit a medical facility without extensive assistance, TFL will cover home health visits for medical purposes but not to provide personal care.
+For persons confined to their homes who are unable to visit a medical facility without extensive assistance, TFL will cover home health visits for medical purposes but not to provide personal care.
 Prior authorization is required.

 Adult Day Care